abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

 ![reach your website using https](img/hello-https.png)

-The status is secured and we get some informations from the certificate
+The connection is secured, and the certificate information is visible in the browser.

 ![reach your website using https](img/certificate-loadbalancer-ok.png)